 Angled members that create a system of triangles to provide additional bracing to a rectilinear structure.
 The additional of diagonal members to a steel framed structure is known as ‘triangulation’.

 6 Glass curtain wall

 A curtain wall is a non-loadbearing enclosure or envelope of a building, attached to the structure but standing separate from it.
 Glass has the benefit of allowing light to penetrate deep into a building.

 A steel frame composed principally from series of vertical and horizontal members.
 Here, the steel frame forms an exoskeleton with a series of steel p1ers supporting the building interior.
-A further layer of external steel framework supports various service ducts, escalators, stairs and lifts.
+A further layer of external steel framework supports various service ducts, escalators, stairs, and lifts.

-In the Centre Georges Pompidou the modern steel frames are typically composed from a network of steel posts, occasionally tubular and filled with concrete, which support horizontal beams.
+In the Centre Georges Pompidou the modern steel frames are typically composed of a network of steel posts, occasionally tubular and filled with concrete, which supports horizontal beams.
 This structure is at some points strengthened by further diagonal members.
 Corrugated steel sheets, on to which concrete is poured to provide floors as well as structural rigidity, usually sit on top of this structural framework.
 Sometimes, the corrugated sheets are omitted in favour of precast concrete panels.
-While steel is used because of its strength and comparative resistance to erosion, it is susceptible to fire, which could lead to structural failure for this reason, steel frameworks are usually encased in concrete or sprayed with insulating fibre to protect them from heat.
+While steel is used because of its strength and comparative resistance to erosion, it is susceptible to fire, which could lead to structural failure, for this reason, steel frameworks are usually encased in concrete or sprayed with insulating fibre to protect them from heat.